rarepotato8de/RoRo60/README.md

 3. **Subsequent times:** Hold the **BOOT** button, press **RESET** twice, then release **BOOT** to enter flashing mode again.

 > [!TIP]
-> You can find the firmwares in the `/firmware` folder of this repository.
-Please use the V2 Firmwares, unless you know you have a old V1 PCB!
+> You can find the firmwares in the `/firmware` folder.
+> Please use the V2 Firmwares, unless you know you have an old V1 PCB!

 ## Supported Layouts
 The RoRo60 is designed for the cleanest look and most popular enthusiast configurations: